glondu/belenios/README.md

 of 0/1 in JSON format), the following command will output a ballot that can be directly submitted:

-    belenios-tool election --dir /path/to/election --privkey /path/to/credential vote /path/to/choices.json
+    belenios-tool vote --dir /path/to/election --privcred /path/to/credential --ballot /path/to/choices.json

 Trustee's guide